PretendoNetwork/Yeah/README.md

 ## `src/middleware`

 Route middleware.
 Works for both `src/pages` and `src/server` routes.
-The location `src/middleware` is not enforced, as they can be imported from anywhere, but it should be used by convention unless theres good reason not to.
+The location `src/middleware` is not enforced, as they can be imported from anywhere, but the `src/middleware` folder should be used by convention unless theres good reason not to.
 Each middleware exports a default function that consumes a `ctx` context.
 Using the `ctx.request`, `ctx.response` and `ctx.next` values these middleware can be used exactly the same as regular Express middleware.
+If `ctx.next()` is never called, or the `ctx.response` has already had data sent to it, then the request ends in that middleware and does not continue to either the next middleware in the chain nor the actual route handler.
 For example:

 ```ts
 import type { MiddlewareContext } from '@pretendonetwork/yeah/context';